Mom, don’t look now, but, it’s time for the quiz!

 First and foremost, Shana’s funny things were very entertaining ……

 Really????
-In that case, I’ll have to read them!
+In that case, I should probably read them!

 Okay coming over to the quiz, Mira was terrified with the sudden noise from a noise-maker…..a “gunshot”….